Windows Communications Framework (WCF), VB.NET windows forms, SQL server, Oracle, Pindar Catalogue Management System (CMS)

 The Oracle database if fronted by a number of optional components, the most important to us are the CMS manager this is the forms front end to the system and the Quark extensions that allow the pages to be built in Quark and ultimately sent to the printers in postscript files.
 Essentially the Quark extensions allow the Quark to understand and build the pages from all the elements held in the database, very cool to see.
 Oh and it works on both Mac and PC, obviously with the publishing heritage.

 Many years ago I wrote an application in Delphi in my own time that took content exported from CMS tables into excel and then built HTML pages using this information.
-It read the page layouts and essentially built the page in HMTL in a similar same way that the Quark extension does it in Quark.
-All be it the subsection of functions that we utilised.
-One of the major problems was handling the Quark and Stibo (previous catalogue management system) tags that littered the text returned from CMS and this was back when CSS was only something really academic web developers knew existed and was not mature enough to support the complex page make up of a catalogue.
+It read the page layouts and essentially built the page in HMTL in a similar same way that the Quark extension does it in Quark (all be it the subsection of functions that we utilised).
+One of the major problems was handling the Quark and Stibo (previous catalogue management system) tags that littered the text returned from CMS.

-Things turned direction and I never actually used this application and the folder and source code on floppy disks got stuffed on my shelf for another time.
+Things turned direction and I never actually used this application and the folder got stuffed on my shelf for another time.

-Getting the text of the catalogue onto our web pages as text rather than PDFs suddenly went to the top of the list when we bought our Google Mini, and the need to feed it with rich content.
+Getting the text of the catalogue onto our web pages as text rather than PDFs suddenly went to the top of the list when we bought our Google Mini, and the need to feed it with rich content came along.
 I dusted down the Delphi project stripped out the bits I needed and started on a adventure to build an application that would allow the publication of item groups from CMS to our internet site.
-This was also was the prefect project to add to my experience of Windows Communication Foundation, WCF.
+This was also was the prefect project to add to my experience of WCF.

 The application had to allow the CMS user to see which item group texts had been updated since they were last published to the web and preview those groups then publishing the new version to the internet.